-All three suffered non-accidental injuries in a kinship care arrangement.
+Two of the children suffered non-accidental injuries in a kinship care arrangement.
 Hillary died as a result.

 Riley

 Riley is an Indigenous boy with a large extended maternal family and enjoys playing with his cousins.
 He is described as a very happy, empathetic and social child.
 He is keen to meet new people and build connections.